univention/univention-corporate-server/doc/manual/domain-ldap/saml.rst

 --------------------------

 The activation of *single sign-on* for the portal is described in :ref:`central-management-umc-login`.
-For this, :samp:`ucs-sso.[Domain name]}` must be reacheable.
+For this, :samp:`ucs-sso.{[Domain name]}` must be reachable.
 To login the domain credentials must be provided.
 For the login directly at the UCS system (i.e., without *single sign-on*), follow the link :guilabel:`Login without Single Sign On`.